smallDazza/T2A1-A/README.md

 2. Integrity: this principle is to ensure the data is accurate, consistent and trustworthy.
 Measures are required so that no modifying of the data is done in transmission either accidently or intentionaly by malicious attacks, or by any unauthorised users.

 3. Availability: this principle is to ensure that data is available to the authorised users of the application within a given timeframe.
-The timeframe availability is determined by the use case of the application but all technical infrastructure & hardware must be maintained and online to meet these expectations.
+The timeframe availability is determined by the use case of the application but all technical infrastructure & hardware must be maintained, online and backed up to meet these expectations.

 References: